2teez/arraylist/README.md

 # arraylist
 A rust wrapper built on top of rust vector implementation.
-Taste like Java array list, and initiative to use like Python list and JavaScript array.
+Taste like Java Arraylist, and intuitive to use like Python list and JavaScript array.